-No doubt, the software-as-a-service industry has experienced rapid growth in the past few years.
-As an example, typical SaaS companies have added staff at rates exceeding 50 percent a year.
+The software-as-a-service industry has experienced rapid growth in the past few years.
+Typical SaaS companies have added staff at rates exceeding 50 percent a year.
 At the same time, not every SaaS company grows at the same rate.
 Rapid growth and the nature of this sort of business can also expose startups to certain vulnerabilities that other kinds of companies may not have to contend with.

 On the positive side, digital companies should have access to the right SaaS metrics in order to track and manage growth.
 Take a moment to understand these important performance indicators to make certain they're properly collected and analyzed.
 With the explosion of the SaaS industry has come the explosion of the resources and data surrounding the industry.
 There are more SaaS metrics benchmarks available than ever before to make sure that your company is on the right track.

 Four Types of Critical SaaS Metrics

 Learn about vital Saas Metrics that you need to keep.

 New companies may focus upon customer acquisition.
 Still, businesses almost always find they spend less keeping loyal customers than always having to seek new ones.
 The nature of SaaS billing makes it even more important to ensure customers keep renewing their monthly or annual subscriptions.
 Typical forecasting depends upon customers keeping their accounts active.